Philadelphia Officials Address Grim Milestone As City Reaches 300 Homicides In 2022

 Taylor has been working for a decade in Philadelphia, consoling families of gun violence, urging for peace in the city’s streets and more.

 “We do interventions.
-Also, families of domestic violence, people that have been targeted, things of that sort, we help everyone,” Taylor said.
-“We’re knocking on doors, finding what’s going on in each home.”
+Also with families of domestic violence, people that have been targeted,” Taylor said.

 She’s been working almost nonstop during what’s been a violent first half of 2022.